SolenoiData/Obsidian-HEP-EPN/CERN Computing/Phases/Phase 1.md

 This phase will help us understand the information flow in the container.
 Finally resulting in manipulating them into saving them wherever we want

-1. Download the docker image
+1. Incorporate a docker image with our libraries

    ![[Step 1 - Phase 1]]